It's a daunting venture, buying an RV for the first time (or even second or third time).

 DO EVERYTHING you can think of.
 Make the dealership answer your questions.
 Once you've bought it, too late.

 It's up to you to figure out which RV will work best for you.
 NO RV will have every single thing you want.
 You will have to compromise.

 It's about weighing pros and cons.

 Decide what benefits are must-haves, know your usage, what comforts you want, and your RVing dream will turn into a reality.

 Now you're armed with key factors of deciding what is most important to look for for your situation.
 Often people don't think about things like counter space or tank sizes.

 They just buy because the inside was pretty.
-Then they regret not thinking about how much water they could bring on a trip or how long the holding tanks will last, and end up selling that RV for another.
+Then they regret not thinking about how much water they could bring on a trip or how long the RV septic system tanks will last, and end up selling that RV for another.

 Now you don't have to make these mistakes.
 You can simply buy and get on with your adventure!

 If you have a funny or helpful story about buying an RV, let us know what happened to you in the comments!
 Chances are you may help someone else out before buying.
 Or, you may give us a good fun laugh.
 We don't mind.
 LOL.